Anisotropic Cosmic Ray Transport in strong MHD Turbulence due to Magnetic Mirroring and Resonant Curvature Scattering: Transport Behavior

-The deviations of particle transport from the field line behavior may be caused by confinement \citep{Chandran2000b} or cross-field transport \citep{Desiati2014}.
-To understand the role of pitch angle reversals in confinement and cross-field transport, we collect particle trajectories which return to their initial~$z$-coordinate \citep[compare also the approach in][]{Laitinen2017b}.
-We characterize these excursions, which may contain multiple pitch angle reversals, by their duration~$\Delta t=t_\mathrm{return}-t_0$, squared perpendicular displacement~$\Delta X_\perp^2=(X_{x,t_\mathrm{return}}-X_{x,0})^2+(X_{y,t_\mathrm{return}}-X_{y,0})^2$ and total magnetic moment variation~$r_M=M_\mathrm{max}/M_\mathrm{min}$.
+However, field line wandering gives only a first-order approximation of perpendicular particle transport.
+For instance, the subdiffusive behavior becomes more pronounced for smaller particle energies.
+Such deviations may be caused by confinement \citep{Chandran2000b} or cross-field transport \citep{Desiati2014}.
+To understand the role of pitch-angle reversals in confinement and cross-field transport, we collect particle trajectories that return to their initial~$z$-coordinate \citep[compare also the approach in][]{Laitinen2017b}.
+We characterize these excursions, which may contain multiple pitch-angle reversals, by their duration~$\Delta t=t_\mathrm{return}-t_0$, squared perpendicular displacement~$\Delta X_\perp^2=(X_{x,t_\mathrm{return}}-X_{x,0})^2+(X_{y,t_\mathrm{return}}-X_{y,0})^2$ and total magnetic moment variation~$r_M=M_\mathrm{max}/M_\mathrm{min}$.
 Building on Section~\ref{sec:reversals}, we consider~$r_M$ as an indicator for the scattering mechanism that mostly affects an individual excursion, i.e., small~$r_M$ indicates reversal by mirroring, while large~$r_M$ indicates reversal by curvature scattering.